2-alchemists/krossboard-docs/content/docs/deploy-for-amazon-eks.md

 +++

 On Amazon AWS, Krossboard works as a standalone EC2 virtual machine.

-Each instance works on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.
+Each instance discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.
 This means that, once installed and properly configured in a region, it can automatically discover and handle all your EKS clusters in that region.

-To ease its deployment, Krossboard is published as public AWS images ready to use.

 This guide describes step-by-step how to deploy and configure Krossboard for an AWS region.

 ## Before you begin
+First note that Krossboard is published as ready-to-use public AWS images.
+This release approach aims to make its deployment as simple than creating an AWS virtual machine.

 This installation guide assumes that:

 * You have a basic level of practice with AWS concepts.
-* You can have access to AWS Management Console and to AWS CLI with sufficient permissions: (1) to create and assign AWS IAM roles; (2) to create EC2 instances; and (3) to access to EKS clusters in the selected region.
+* You have an active AWS account with administrator access to create and configure your Krossboard instance.
+Krossboard itself requires only read-only access to your EKS clusters.
 * You have [`kubectl`](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/), `curl` and [`jq`](https://stedolan.github.io/jq/) installed and accessible from your terminal.

 > All the next steps are achieved from a terminal.